-Next consider the first two rows of both factors of the rigid partitions are of different parities. \begin{itemize} \item The longest row of two partitions is even.
-If the first row of $C2$ is the longest and even, we propose an algorithm $CE$ to get a $B_n$ rigid semisimple surface operator from the $C_n$ one as shown in Fig.(\ref{CE}).
-We add the longest row to $C1$ and append a gray box, leading to a $B_n$ partition $B_1$ and the $D_n$ partition $D_2$.
-The $D_n$ partition $D2$ satisfy the rigid conditions as Proposition \ref{eeoo}. \item The longest row of two partitions is odd.
-If the first row of $C2$ is the longest and odd, we propose an algorithm $CO$ as shown in Fig.(\ref{CO}).
-We add the longest row to $C1$ and append a gray box, leading to a $D_n$ partition $D_2$ and the $B_n$ partition $B_1$.
+Secondly, consider the case that the first two rows of factors of the $C_n$ rigid semisimple surface operator are of different parities.
+According to the parity of the length of the longest row, there are two cases. \begin{itemize} \item The length of the longest row of two factors is even.
+If the first row of $C2$ is the longest and the length even, we propose an algorithm $CE$ to get a $B_n$ rigid semisimple surface operator from the $C_n$ one as shown in Fig.(\ref{CE}).
+We add the longest row to $C1$ and append a gray box, leading to a $B_n$ partition $B1$ and a $D_n$ partition $D2$.
+The $D_n$ partition $D2$ satisfy the rigid conditions as Proposition \ref{eeoo}. \item The length of the longest row of two factors is odd.
+If the first row of $C2$ is the longest and the length is odd, we propose an algorithm $CO$ as shown in Fig.(\ref{CO}).
+We add the longest row to $C1$ and append a gray box, leading to a $D_n$ partition $D2$ and a $B_n$ partition $B1$.
 The $B_n$ partition $B1$ satisfy the rigid conditions as Proposition \ref{eeoo}. \end{itemize}